 Why study a language?

-Most pupils will have the opportunity to study both French and German in their first two years at Tabor, allowing them to then choose which of the two they would like to study in Year 9 and then take forward to GCSE.
-By the end of their third year pupils will have become proficient in speaking, writing, reading and listening in their chosen language, will be competent in three tenses and a broad range of topics and vocabulary, giving them a firm foundation for embarking on the GCSE course.
+Pupils will have the opportunity to study either French or German in their first three years at Tabor, taking them to a high level of competency and prepared to embark on a GCSE in that language.
+By the end of their third year pupils will have become proficient in speaking, writing, reading and listening to their chosen language, will be secure in three tenses and a broad range of topics and vocabulary, giving them a firm foundation for the transition to GCSE.
 In accordance with the new KS3 languages curriculum, pupils will enjoy regular dictation and translation tasks, as well as exposure to authentic French and German materials and selected examples of literature.

-Pupils will take forward their chosen language into Year 10, where, over a two year course, they will further develop and sharpen their skills of listening, speaking, reading and writing within topics such as sport, free time and entertainment, media and youth culture as well as knowing about everyday activities, routines, holidays, hobbies, health and fitness.
+Having mastered the KS3 content, pupils will start a two-year GCSE course in year 10, where they will further develop and sharpen their skills in listening, speaking, reading and writing within topics such as sport, free time and entertainment, media and youth culture as well as knowing about everyday activities, routines, holidays, hobbies, health and fitness.
 The department is committed to ensuring that every languages student achieves their potential and understands how their languages qualification can work for them in their future career.

 How will I be assessed?

-We have always had a history at Tabor of supporting students to take a GCSE in a language, other than English, which is spoken at home and this year we have been able to offer a record number of GCSEs in community languages with seven students taking Polish, three taking Portuguese, two taking Turkish, one taking Italian and one taking Spanish.
-Miss Zelazo, Mr Mahy and Mr Pennington in the MFL department have been working with these students to fully prepare them for the exams.
+We have always had a history at Tabor of supporting students to take a GCSE in a language spoken at home that isn’t English.
+We have offered GCSEs in a number of community languages in the past including Polish, Portuguese, Turkish, Italian, Spanish and Chinese.
+The MFL department works with students to fully prepare them for the exams.
 If you have any questions about community languages please direct these to your child’s language teacher or a member of the MFL team.